kecorradine/ops-docs/application_architecture.md

 The application will continue to run in the foreground and listen on for HTTP on the port given by -httpPort=

+The application should be confiured to output to stdout and stderr so errors can be seen as they occur.

+If you want to run the application longer term, there is a supervisor configuration for each application.
+Copy to that to /etc/supervisor/conf.d/appname.conf, create the user given in that file and either put the jar file in the location given in the file or edit the configuration accordingly.
+Run `supervisorctl update` to start the application.

+Alternatively, if you're build is hooked in Jenkins and their is an Ansible role, you can run that against the server, or let that process set up the test servers.

 You can also configure nginx to proxy directly to Tomcat.
 Make sure Tomcat does not listen on the same port as nginx and change the proxy_pass line in the nginx configuration accordingly.